-- (1) shall not be entitled to the protection of the spacing requirements of these rules in the future as a well in existence at the time of filing of an application for a new well by other landowners in the general area; and - shall be required to provide notice of the application for the registration or permit for the well in the manner of notice for an exception to spacing requirements as set forth under Rule 4.7. - (g) Where there are multiple wells on one tract that are completed, or proposed to be completed, in the same layer of an aquifer, regardless of whether they are existing or new wells, the District will consider a geographic weighted centroid calculated based upon the location and the maximum designed production capacity of each of the wells for purposes of calculating the minimum well spacing distances from property lines and other wells under this rule for any new well application. - (h) An applicant may apply for an exception to the minimum spacing requirements under certain conditions, as set forth under Rule 4.7.
+- (2) shall be required to provide notice of the application for the registration or permit for the well in the manner of notice for an exception to spacing requirements as set forth under Rule 4.7 - (g) A retail public utility that holds a "Facilities +200 Feet" CCN or a "Facilities Only" CCN with insufficient property to comply with the minimum spacing requirements of this rule may: - (1) purchase or lease the land or groundwater rights for the property needed; - (2) drill a replacement well if applicable; - (3) apply for a bounded service area from the PUC; or - (4) file an application for an exception from the District's spacing requirements. - (g) the District will consider a geographic weighted centroid calculated based upon the location and the maximum designed production capacity of each of the wells for purposes of calculating the minimum well spacing distances from property lines and other wells under this rule for any new well application. - (h) An applicant may apply for an exception to the minimum spacing requirements under certain conditions, as set forth under Rule 4.7.